obinna-okoro/obinna-okoro/README.md

 - 👋 Hi there, I’m **@obinna-okoro**,
-- 👀 I hold a Diploma in Computer Science and I’m just starting my Journey in web developement.
-Currently erolled at Digital Career Institute in Berlin, Germany.
+- 👀 I hold a Diploma in Computer Science and I’m just starting my Journey in web development.
+Currently enrolled at Digital Career Institute in Berlin, Germany.
 - 💞️ I’m looking to collaborate on web projects that would challenge and enhance my learning.
 - 📫 Reaching me is possible on my email address obinae23@gmail.com